TAP Flight 425: Accident

-After two unsuccessful attempts to land the aircraft, the crew decided to make one last try to land before they would make the decision to divert to Gran Canaria Airport in the Canary Islands.
+After two unsuccessful attempts to land the aircraft, the crew decided to make one last attempt to land before they would make the decision to divert to Gran Canaria Airport in the Canary Islands.

-On the third landing attempt, Captain Lontrão chose runway 24.
-At 9:43:52, at an altitude of 1800 ft the aircraft was reported to be flying at a rate of 205 kn, and at 9:44:57 the controller asked the crew to see if they had the aircraft's landing lights on.
-The crew confirmed that they were.
-At 9:45:02 the crew reported passing the airport's beacon and reported the runway in sight.
-At 9:46:48, when turning right onto a heading of 250° Captain Lontrão called for the landing checklist.
+On the third landing attempt, Captain Lontrão selected runway 24.
+At 9:43:52 pm, the crew reported passing 1800 ft on a heading of 205°, and at 9:44:57 pm, the controller asked the crew if they had the aircraft's landing lights on, to which they responded affirmatively.
+At 9:45:02 pm, the crew reported passing the airport's radio beacon and visual contact with the airport.
+At 9:46:48 pm, while making a right turn to course 250°, Captain Lontrão gave the order to read the pre-landing checklist.

-At 9:47:21 the tower reported the wind on runway 24 and asked if the crew would proceed with the landing.
-The crew said that they would continue.
-The controller subsequently cleared flight 425 to land.
-From a height of 400 ft at a speed of 150 kn, the plane began to descend.
-While on final approach to runway 24 in heavy rain, strong winds and poor visibility, the aircraft touched down 2000 ft past the threshold, and started hydroplaning.
+At 9:47:21 pm, the airport tower reported that the wind on runway 24 had died down and asked whether the crew would proceed with the landing.
+The crew responded affirmatively.
+The controller cleared flight 425 to land.
+From an altitude of 400 ft and at an airspeed of 150 kn, the aircraft began its descend.
+While on final approach to runway 24 in heavy rain, strong wind, and poor visibility, the aircraft touched down 2060 ft beyond the threshold and started hydroplaning.
 With just 3000 ft of runway left, the crew tried desperately to stop, applying maximum reverse thrust and brakes, but the aircraft slid off the runway at a ground speed of approximately 43 kn and plunged over a 200 ft steep bank, hitting a nearby bridge and crashing on the beach, splitting in two and bursting into flames.

 Of the 164 people aboard (156 passengers and 8 crew), 131 were killed (125 passengers and 6 crew), making it the deadliest airplane accident in Portugal to that point.
-As of 2023, it is the second deadliest airplane accident in Portugal, after Independent Air Flight 1851, and the deadliest crash on mainland Portugal.
+As of 2023, it is the second deadliest airplane accident in Portugal, after Independent Air Flight 1851.
 It remains TAP Portugal's only fatal accident since the beginning of its flight operations in 1946.